 The Young Entrepreneurs Academy (YEA!) teaches high school go-getters how to start and run their own, REAL businesses.

 Founded in 2004, YEA! has helped more than 4,000 students nationwide launch over 3,000 businesses and social movements.
 The Hannibal Area Chamber of Commerce introduced YEA to Hannibal in 2016-17, making it the first YEA program in Missouri.

 Make a Job—Don’t Just Take a Job!

 YEA! guides students through the process of fulfilling their very own American dream.
 By bridging the business and educational communities students are taught by trained instructors, and are exposed to guest lecturers, successful entrepreneurs and mentors.
 Over the course of the program, students:

-YEA! classes meet November through May, for three hours weekly.
+For the 2017-18 academic year, YEA! classes will meet October-March, for three hours weekly.
 There are no classes during regular school holidays and recesses.
 Classes will be held on the campus of Hannibal-LaGrange University and are tentatively scheduled for Wednesday evenings from 3 to 6 p.m.

 Student Selection Process

 YEA! welcomes applications from all students in grades 9-12.
 Students interested in starting their own, real businesses may apply for acceptance into the program by completing the application, which includes an essay and short-answer questions, school transcripts and letter of recommendation.

 Once the completed application is received, students may be invited to attend an in-person interview.
 Acceptance into the program is based on all aspects of the completed application as well as the personal interview.
 Prior business experience is not required, nor is it required to have a business idea prior to the start of class.